kserbouty/proabono-php/README.md

 ## About

-The ProAbono PHP Client Library is an open source library to interact with ProAbono’s subscription management from your PHP website.
-This library interacts with the ProAbono Live API.
+The ProAbono PHP Client Library is an open source library to interact with [ProAbono](https://www.proabono.com/en/)’s subscription management from your PHP website.
+This library interacts with the ProAbono [Live API](https://docs.proabono.com/api/#introduction).

 ## Installation

-> Package frozen on [Packagist.org](https://packagist.org/packages/proabono/proabono-php) due to an error with credentials between WSL and GitHub.
+> Package frozen on [Packagist](https://packagist.org/packages/proabono/proabono-php), repository currently unavailable for Composer.

 ## Configuration